oclif/oclif.github.io/docs/running_programmatically.md

 ---
-title: Running Commands Programatically
+title: Running Commands Programmatically
 ---

-If you need to run a command from another, or programatically run a command in another codebase there are a couple options.
+If you need to run a command from another, or Programmatically run a command in another codebase there are a couple options.

 First, it is generally a bad idea to run a command directly as the command exports a user interface, not a code interface.
 It's a design smell that should rarely (if ever) be used.
 Generally speaking, it's better to break up the code so that it can be called directly rather than as a command.
 We'll show this better method first.